Scrum Burn Down Charts: Complete Guide 2026

 Crafting Your Burndown Chart

-Now that we've explored the nuances of burndown charts, let's discuss how you can create one:
+Now that we have explored the nuances of burndown charts, here is how you can create one:

 Step 1.
 Estimate Effort